Villagers block road to protest water shortage

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Carrying banners inscribed with slogans against the Pedo and government, the protesters had blocked the Bisham-Swat highway for nearly two hours.
+Carrying banners inscribed with derogatory remarks against the Pedo and government, the protesters had blocked the Bisham-Swat highway for nearly two hours.

 Addressing the protesters, PTI activist Nisar Khan, Islam Zada, Muhammad Ali and others said that the provincial government had constructed 11.80 megawatts Khan Khawar Hydropower project, which caused serious water shortage in the Raniyal union council.